 As president of Rally Against Parkinson’s, Steve says, “I am dedicated to fight this disease by providing those like me with free RSB classes to enable them to make a choice to fight back, and give them a chance to be in the fight personally, not just as a patient.
 These classes provide HOPE for those with PD!”

-Steve and his wife, Dee, have five grown sons and eight grandchildren.
+Steve and his wife, Dee, have five grown sons and nine grandchildren.

-Now it is again Dee’s turn to be the caretaker, this time for her husband, who has Parkinson’s.
+Now it is again time for Dee to be here for her husband, who has Parkinson’s.
 She wants to help him help others, so together they are working to give back to the PD community.
 Dee’s perspective: If we get a little cough or a cold, we are pretty confident that we’ll be better soon.
 Those with Parkinson’s know they will never heal from their disease.
 They will continue to have tremors, dyskinesia, dragging gait, loss of voice, handwriting they and no one else can read, instability when walking and so much more.
 We’ve found that what seems like a doomed PD path can turn into one that includes laughs, fewer feelings of insecurity and more feelings of camaraderie and triumph!
 Dee serves on the board of directors for Rally Against Parkinson’s to help those with PD fight back against their disease through Rock Steady Boxing classes.

 Steven R. Brill, Chief Operating Officer